 If you file for divorce from bed and board, you may choose to file for spousal support, equitable distribution of property, child custody and child support at the same time.

-How You Should Prepare for Your North Carolina Absolute Divorce?
+How You Should Prepare for Your Goldsboro Absolute Divorce?

 If you are contemplating getting a divorce in North Carolina, you should consider taking these steps in order to prepare yourself for the process that lies ahead: